emf-creaf/medfate/articles/parametrization/Metamodelling.md

 transpiration and annual photosynthesis produced by each model.

-Additional simulations with increasing carbon dioxide concentration were conducted using the Sperry transpiration mode and
-$\left\lbrack CO_{2} \right\rbrack$ values increasing from 350 ppm to
+Additional simulations with increasing carbon dioxide concentration were conducted using the Sperry transpiration mode and $`[CO_2]`$ values increasing from 350 ppm to 900 ppm.
-900 ppm.
 We also avoided soil water limitations using `control$unlimitedSoilWater = TRUE`.
 For each plot we recorded the annual gross photosynthesis per leaf area averaged across plant cohorts using their LAI as weights.

 ## Transpiration ratio